Looking Back, Moving Forward

 That Keeler walked the entire way wasn’t uncommon.
 What was uncommon was what he used as support—a sword presented to him by the Marquis de Lafayette in appreciation for his faithfulness and courage in the Battle of Yorktown.

-Today, a photograph of a 93-year-old Jeremiah holding the sword—the tip of which was rounded because he used it as a staff, a copper buckle, and shoe buckles—resides at the Keeler Tavern Museum on Main Street, courtesy of a longtime Fairfield resident Wally Herman.
+Today a photograph of a 93-year-old Jeremiah holding the sword—the tip of which was rounded because he used it as a staff, a copper buckle, and shoe buckles reside at the Keeler Tavern Museum in Ridgefield, courtesy of longtime Fairfield resident Wally Herman.
 Because Keeler’s older brother was Timothy Keeler, proprietor of the Keeler Tavern, it was an obvious choice for Herman.
 “I felt like this is where everything belonged.
 More people interested in these things may see them now better than when they were hiding under my grandmother’s, and then my mother’s bed in a wooden box,” Herman says.

 The artifacts serve as tangible reminders of the sacrifices the early colonists made for independence as well as the importance of keeping alive family history through the ages.
 “One cannot underestimate the historic importance of Jeremiah Keeler’s patriotic service in the Revolutionary War,” explains Erika Askin, Keeler Tavern Museum curator of collections.